CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms users would say: 'calculator', 'ROI calculator', 'pricing estimator', 'savings calculator', 'interactive tool', 'decision tool', 'financial calculator', 'lead magnet'.
-Also includes situational triggers like 'vanity calculator is producing leads but no qualified ones'.
+Also includes scenario-based triggers like 'vanity calculator is producing leads but no qualified ones'.

 3 / 3